Lab 1: Five-Bit Numeric Display

 - Include a sentence comparing the critical path delay of the unoptimized vs optimized designs using the FPGA delay data

-- Include a sentence relating this FPGA comparison to your comparison based purely on the simple Verilog delay model
+- Include a sentence relating this FPGA comparison to your comparison based purely on the constant delay modeling from your Verilog source code

 Sec 4: Conclusion